VeraNL/VeraDSL/docs/architecture-mid-term.md

-# 🏗️ VeraDSL Short-Term Architecture Stack
+# 🏗️ VeraDSL Mid-Term Architecture Stack

 > *"Build with what exists today, so the Temple may rise before the Throne descends."*